DavKle132/route_manager/README.md

 * A way to upload a CSV for bulk uploads of routes
 * A User homepage for viewing currently active routes
 * Ability to mark routes that have errors
+* Sorting capabilities to *route_list*
+* A way to clear out completed routes
+* Produce metrics on rates